Your bag

 The sightseeing boat tours range from a day tour on a speedboat to a 3D2N liveaboard.
 Both will cover all the usual highlights like trekking with Komodo Dragons, seeing a Pink Beach, hiking to the viewpoint at Padar island and some snorkelling.

-The diving boat trips range from one day leisure dives to 4 day liveaboards.
+The diving boat trips range from 1-day leisure dives to 4 day liveaboards.
 They usually are only diving focused and they'll take you to some of the top dive spots but they won't go sightseeing to the various islands.

 How to Explore Komodo National Park